acc-assignment-python-programming-I/sample_code/resources/plan.md

 ## Framework for weekly meeting/schedule:
-- Raise your hand for the QA and mute yourself during the sections Certainly!
-Here's a tuned version of your message:
+- Raise your hand for the QA and mute yourself during the sections

----

 ### Class Schedule for Monday and Wednesday (Starting at 6:30)